5 Tips for How to Bid on a Commercial Cleaning Contract

-Once you have the scope of work from the site visit or RFP, and have the cleanable square footage and employee wage, it's time to finalize your bid.
+Once you have the scope of work from the site visit or RFP, and have the cleanable square footage and employee wage, it's time to finalize your cleaning bid.
 A common mistake building service contractors make is pricing too low.
-Your bid communicates your value to the client.
+Your cleaning bid communicates your value to the client.
 If needed, you can always reduce the frequency of cleaning tasks to lower the price in a negotiation.

 When putting together the bid, list each cleaning task, the frequency of the task, when it will be done, and the associated fee.
 For instance, the floors will be waxed once a week on Mondays.
 Facility managers like to know exactly what they are getting for their money and what to expect.

-Add in the costs of supplies, equipment, transportation, and staffing.
+Add in the costs of cleaning supplies, equipment, transportation, and staffing.
 If you've bid on similar jobs in the past, use those bids to double-check you are in the ballpark.
 Another common mistake building service contractors make is underestimating overhead costs in the final estimate.
 Factor in 10-20% for overhead costs such as marketing, insurance, taxes, etc. into your final estimate.

 Submit and Solicit Feedback

 After you submit your bid, follow up with a phone call or email.
 And if you don't get the bid, ask for the reason.
-Getting feedback will help you to refine your process for other commercial cleaning contracts up for bid.
+Getting feedback will help you to refine your process for other commercial cleaner contracts up for bid.
 Every new bid is an opportunity to demonstrate your company's value and learn something in the process.

 The key to effective bidding is in the details.
 Clearly understanding the scope of work and the potential client's expectations is what will make your bid stand out.
-Remember to factor in overhead costs and don't undervalue the level of service your company provides.
+Remember to factor in overhead costs and don't undervalue the level of service your cleaning company provides.
 A winning bid is one where both parties are satisfied.

 1 How to Write a Bid for a Cleaning Contract - UpCounsel.
 Retrieved February 14, 2020, from https://www.upcounsel.com/how-to-write-a-bid-for-a-cleaning-contract